For the burger buns

 When the bread dough has doubled in size, knock back the dough then shape into 70g balls.
 Place on a baking tray and loosely cover with greased cling film and leave until doubled in size.

-Preheat the Miele Combination Steam Oven, to Fan Plus 200°C.
+Preheat a Miele Combination Steam Oven, to Fan Plus 200°C.

 When the dough has doubled in size, dust with flour and place into the preheated Combination Steam Oven.
 Bake the buns on Combination Mode, Stage 1: Fan Plus 200°C, 60% moisture, for 20minutes.
 Stage 2: Fan Plus 200°C, 0% moisture for 5 minutes.